Maseru: Economy

 The commerce in the city is centred on two neighbouring central business districts, which have developed around Kingsway and serve as major employment centres.
 The western business district holds larger office buildings, department stores and several banks.
 The eastern business district hosts mainly smaller businesses, markets and street vendors.
 The central business districts are the largest employment centres within the city.

-Maseru's economy is one that is growing at a very rapid speed, which is notable particularly in terms of foreign investment and tourism since independence from Britain, and economic ruin when political violence broke out in 1998.
-Since the riots, the city has worked hard to undo the damage caused.
+Maseru's economy has growing at a very rapid speed, particularly through foreign investment and tourism, since Lesotho's independence from Britain.
+The growth was disrupted by political unrest in 1998, which caused significant economic damage.
+Since the riots, the city has worked hard to recover from the effects of the unrest.

 Maseru's industry is split into two main areas.
 The one to the north of the central business districts along Moshoeshoe Road holds flour mills and other major companies.
-The other industrial sector lies to the south of the central business districts, at the Thetsane district, and houses mainly textile and footwear companies.
+The other industrial sector is in the south of the city at Thetsane district, and houses mainly textile and footwear companies.

 Up until 2004 Maseru had a growing textile industry supported by and invested in by Chinese manufacturing concerns.
 Since the expiration of the Multi Fibre Arrangement the textile industry in Lesotho has diminished.
+Trump's 2025 tariffs further upended the textile industry.
 The city's products once included candles, carpets and mohair products but these have been overshadowed by South African industries.